hwu27/cse15l-lab-reports/lab2/lab2.md

 ![Image](lab2_2.png)

-If a port number is not given as the second parameter for java StringSerrver, it will print out an error message.
+If a port number is not given as the second parameter for java StringServer, it will print out an error message.
 There is also a Server.start() method that starts the server using the start method from Server.java

 ## Part 2